 Round 5 is designed to remove existing weeds.
 Even the best pre-emergent weed control products slowly lose effectiveness through the summer.
 The goal of round 5 is to remover any existing weeds and to prepare your lawn for aeration and over-seeding.
 As mentioned earlier, aeration and seeding is recommended once per year, but it is especially crucial when fescue is in full sun or other unfavorable conditions.

 To get the best results, Turf Masters brokers our own seed.
 This is not seed that you can find in any big box store.
 We choose our seed based on findings form the National Turfgrass Evaluation Program (NTEP).
 From these test results, we choose varieties of fescue shown to have superior resistance to drought, disease, and heat-stress.
 Starting with the best see makes a big difference.
-Our aeration and seeding also includes a double-pass aeration and an application or peat moss in thin and bare area.
+Our aeration and seeding also includes a double-pass aeration and covering the seed in thin and bare areas.
 Turf Masters can provide a free quote for this service.

 We are committed to partnering with our customers to achieve the results you expect.
 Following these few suggestions will go a long way toward the health of your turf and the beauty of your property.
 If you have any questions or concerns, please contact Turf Masters.
 We are always here to help.